 Follow the steps below to download Syncrify Client.

-- Connect to Syncrify Server machine using a web browser on the client machine
+Connect to the Syncrify Server machine using a web browser on the client machine

 Modes of Operation